 More to Consider

-Before you start applauding the fact that you’re two-story home might be more efficient than your neighbors single, you should also know:
+Before you start applauding the fact that your two-story home might be more efficient than your neighbors single, you should also know:

 - Corners minimize circulation.
 And if your home has lots of angles and nifty architectural features vs a simple box design, it might be harder to control temperatures.